msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 accumulated problems in boards where end-to-end integration tests lack an effective continuous execution.
 Install a kernelnext image onto the test USB stick and ensure that a kernelnext image is also installed in the DUT prior to running FAFT.
-The test_that commands to execute tests on a DUT with a kernelnext OS are the same.
+The test_that and tast run commands to execute tests on a DUT with a kernelnext OS are the same.

 The key point is to ensure that the USB and DUT contain a kernelnext image.